Visiting Gunns Plains Caves in North West Tasmania

 Mountain Valley Wilderness Holidays

-Mountain Valley Wilderness Holidays is a wonderful little-known reserve 34km south of Gunns Plains Caves where you stay in cozy log cabins and what wild Tasmanian devils and Spotted-tailed quolls come out of the forest to your cabin at night.
+Mountain Valley Wilderness Holidays is a wonderful little-known reserve 34km south of Gunns Plains Caves, where you stay in cozy log cabins, and wild Tasmanian devils and Spotted-tailed quolls come out of the forest to your cabin at night.
 The cabins are nestled in the 61-ha Private Nature Reserve, tucked away from the rest of the world in a gorgeous valley with the Leven River flowing through it.

 We stayed at Mountain Valley log cabins for two nights and had some extraordinary wildlife-watching experiences there.
 You can read all about it in my review of Mountain Valley Wilderness Holidays.